Haitian Asylum Seeker Freed in Landmark Bond Case

 “The court has rightly recognized that low-income people should not be held in immigration detention with no end in sight while their case is pending, simply because they cannot afford to pay an immigration bond,” Austin said in a statement.
 “By ruling that ability to pay must be taken into consideration when determining a bond amount, the court is ensuring that our immigrant clients’ constitutional and statutory rights are protected.”

-A native of Gonaives, a flood-prone and desperately poor city of Haiti, Celestin voluntarily surrendered to U.S. immigration authorities at the Mexican border in San Ysidro, California, on Oct.
+A native of La Gonave, a dry and largely barren island of Haiti, Celestin voluntarily surrendered to U.S. immigration authorities at the Mexican border in San Ysidro, California, on Oct.
 26, 2016.

 There, Celestin told an asylum officer that masked men posing as police abducted him and his brother to steal their family’s land, then beat him unconscious and murdered his brother.